 While every EWB chapter is working hard to do the best for their partner communities, mistakes along the way are inevitable.
 Our chapter earnestly believes that the best way to foster successful projects is to encourage honest dialogue and create spaces in which everyone feels comfortable admitting to failures small and large, and takes the time to learn from those mistakes.

-This belief led to the conception of The Failure Forum, which will take place on April 7th of 2018.
+This belief led to the conception of The Failure Forum, which will take place on April 6th, 2019, 10am-7pm followed by an informal chapter social.
 This student-lead conference is dedicated to the candid discussion of failure in the context of EWB projects and the lessons that can be shared and learned when things go wrong.
 It aims to encourage student and professional engineers to speak up about a reality that sometimes seems taboo in the engineering service world.
-The event will be from approximately 12-7pm at Harvard University and will be followed by an informal chapter social.

 What: A failure-themed EWB conference hosted by the Harvard student chapter